mikotoIO/mikoto/packages/mikotojs/README.md

 # MikotoJS

-MikotoJS is the TypeScript library for interacting with the Mikoto API from browser or NodeJS.
+MikotoJS is the official JavaScript/TypeScript library for interacting with the Mikoto API from browser or NodeJS.

 ## Installation